andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">Yes, the Encyclopedia of Estuaries is actually a thing</figcaption>
 </figure>

-To a Norwegian a fjord is, I dunno, like that water out there.
+To a Norwegian a fjord is, I dunno, like *that water out there*.
 In Norway a fjord is a vibe.

 If you're cool like the Norwegians and call it a fjord or lame like the geological technocrats and call it... a bay?... the Oslofjord puts Oslo into the highest tier of my city rankings: *Cities With Harbors*.
 I just love myself a great harbor.

 One of the most appealing features of the Oslofjord are her scattered islands within a short ferry of downtown.
 As I'm rambling around the city center one